 - Experts are certified through the Canadian Payroll Association (CPA), and

 - External assistance for questions for which you or your payroll department has no answers

 Canadian Payroll Association

 The Canadian Payroll Association is a professional development group that is dedicated to assisting small businesses, larger companies, and corporations with their payroll management needs.
 The CPA provides continual learning opportunities including accounting procedures and legislation that affects payroll departments across the country.
-They’re courses range from introductory to advanced and include such aspects as compliance.
-Payroll courses include:
+Their courses range from introductory to advanced and include such aspects as compliance.